thomasbyttebier/thomasbyttebier/draft.md

 And so, as we reach the end of this article, the final question becomes: how can we use digital to evoke feelings?

 Unsurprisingly perhaps, there is no simple answer.
 Digital as a medium hasn't revealed some kind of magic one-size-fits-all formula.
-Nevertheless, it can intensify one of the many pre-existing tricks and techniques.
-Some of these are literally age-old.
+Nevertheless, it can intensify one of the many pre-existing tricks and techniques, some of which are literally age-old.

 Storytelling is the first one that comes to mind, and is perhaps the most powerful.
 Digital offers [many great ways](https://storytelling.design) to enhance a good story.
 Stories have evoked feelings and fascinated people for ages.